 Lodging for the next 4 nights: Giovi Relais & Spa, Polignano a Mare

-DAY 1: VINO PRIMITIVO, MONOPOLI, AND OPTIONAL E-BIKING (B, winery visit and tasting with lots of snacks, welcome cocktail with hors d’oeuvres, D)
+DAY 1: VINO PRIMITIVO, MONOPOLI, AND OPTIONAL E-BIKING (B, winery visit and light lunch, evening cocktail party with hors d’oeuvres, D)

 A locally-sourced breakfast will be served each morning this week.